leeway00/Asset-Pricing-via-ML/README.md

     - Currently cleaning up and moving the code into .py files

 ## Methodology
-- This project is a replication of **Gu**, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
+- This project is a replication of **Gu, Kelly, and Xiu, "Empirical Asset Pricing via Machine Learning."
 Review of Financial Studies, 2020** using data from thr Korean stock market, both KOSPI and KOSDAQ.
 - I expanded the neural net models suggested in the paper into models with deeper structure, but the factors I used here are a lot less than in the paper.